Apple + Beet Noodle Salad with Candied Quinoa

 6. The safety cover.

 Those little blades are sharp!
-That's why I love that the Inspiralizer includes a safety cover which lets you cover the pointy blades when the machine isn't being used.
+That's why I love that the Inspiralizer includes a safety cover that lets you cover the pointy blades when the machine isn't being used.
 Don't have to worry about stopping yourself when you reach for it in storage or littles ones getting cut if it's left on the counter during meal prep.

 7. The BPA-free plastic.